bhechinger/automation-challenges/rest_api/README.txt

   3) Test per the specs in README.md

+  4) Deactivate the virtualenv after you are done running rest_server.py
+    a) deactivate

+  Setting this up to run under a web server with uwsgi is outside the scope of this document and honestly rather a silly thing to do.
+So don't do that. :)

 Language justification:

   I'm a huge fan of python for tasks like this.
 It's easy to use and has great